prakhyat274/newshub/README.md

-# React News App
+# NewsHub

-The React News App is a web application built with React that allows users to browse and read news articles from various sources using the News API.
+The NewsHub is a web application built with React that allows users to browse and read news articles from various sources using the News API.

 ## Features